microlinkhq/www/src/pages/docs/api/api-basics/cache.md

   }}
 />

-The period of time the resource is cached is known as *Time To Live* (TTL) and it is fixed to **1 hour**.
+The period of time the resource is cached is known as **Time To Live** ([ttl](/docs/api/api-parameters/ttl)) and it specifies the maximum quantity of time the resource will served from cache.

-That means, every 1 hour the cached response copy is invalidated and will generate a new one in the next API call.

-You can see the TTL value in a human friendly way as `x-cache-expired-at` in the reponse headers.
+You can see the remain time before [ttl](/docs/api/api-parameters/ttl) expiration as `x-cache-expired-at` in the reponse headers.

 <MultiCodeEditor languages={{
   Shell: `microlink-api https://www.reddit.com | grep -i "x-cache-expired-at"`,